Panasonic FZ330 vs Sony HX99

 Both the FZ330 and the HX99 have zoom lenses built in.
 The FZ330 has a 25-600mm f/2.8-2.8 optic and the HX99 offers a 24-720mm f/3.5-6.4 (focal lengths in full frame equivalent terms).
 Hence, the Sony provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Panasonic.
 The FZ330 offers the faster maximum aperture.

 The FZ330 writes its imaging data to SDXC cards, while the HX99 uses SDXC or Memory Stick PRO Duo cards.
-The FZ330 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ330 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Leica X-U Typ 113||Y||stereo||mono||-||-||-||2.0||-||-||-|

 |Sony RX10 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|